MRPT/mrpt/doc/source/env-vars.rst

 - ``MRPT_HWDRIVERS_VERBOSE``: Set to ``1`` to enable verbose output to ``std::cout``
   from all mrpt::hwdrivers classes.
 Default: ``0``.

+- ``MRPT_REVEAL_OPENGL_BUFFER_LEAKS``: If enabled, prints warnings whenever an OpenGL resource is destroyed from a thread different to that one on which it was created.
+Trying to destroy such a resource would lead to a SEGFAULT, so the destroy is silently skipped.
+Since this might lead to memory and resource leaks, this variable helps debugging wrong application designs where resources are not created and destroyed from the main OpenGL thread.

 - ``MRPT_WXSUBSYS_TIMEOUT_MS``: The timeout in milliseconds to wait in mrpt::gui windows constructors until the wxWidgets thread processes and really creates the window, before reporting an error.
 It's also used in